• Skip to primary navigation

 Andy had quite a few projects going on with work and boat projects so when we were ready to start putting together layouts we decided that I should do the initial planning and then he would take my “draft” and put it in CAD so that we had a better model for planning how much wood and paneling we would need.

 I started out with pen and paper but quickly grew frustrated with visualizing what it would look like.
 Until I found Vanspace 3D.
-A program that is relatively user friendly for someone who doesn’t know CAD but still allowed me to create three dimensional models.
+A program that is relatively user-friendly for someone who doesn’t know CAD but still allows me to create three-dimensional models.
 I took our list above and started playing with how I could fit as many items as possible into the build.

 It became apparently pretty quickly that an indoor shower was going to take up a lot more space than we were willing to give up for a “nice to have” item.
 We are no strangers to showering outside, we primarily shower outside on the boat and we only showered outside for the first eighteen months we were cruising.
 So this was not a huge compromise and one that is going to make a lot of the other items on the list possible.